Diversity, Equity, & Inclusion (DEI)

 What we plan to do moving forward:

-- We will hold at minimum Bi-annual, company wide DEI trainings to build upon the foundational skills discussed during onboarding.
+- We will continue to hold at minimum Bi-annual, company wide DEI trainings to build upon the foundational skills discussed during onboarding.

-- We will hold an annual DEI training with board members.
+- We will continue to hold an annual DEI training with board members.

-- We will hold an annual DEI training with the clinical department.
+- We will continue to hold an annual DEI training with the clinical department.

-- We will offer coaching sessions to all employees to facilitate the integration of organizational changes and individual growth and development.
+- We will continue to offer coaching sessions to all employees to facilitate the integration of organizational changes and individual growth and development.

 - We will continue to survey our employee demographics and assess strategies for recruitment and retention.